 A candidate filing during the extended filing period may file a Candidate's Statement.
-Candidates for that contest who filed statements during the regular filing period and those who filed statements during the extended time frame may withdraw their statements.
-The next working date after the close the extended filing period for the office is the last day that a Candidate's Statement for the extended contest may be withdrawn.
-A Candidate's Statement may not be changed. § 13307
+Candidates for that contest who filed statements during the regular filing period and those who filed statements during the extended time frame may withdraw their statements the next working day after the close of the extended filing period for that office.

+A Candidate's Statement may not be changed.

 Costs of providing statements to voters shall be paid by the candidates.
-See page 84 for estimated Candidates' Statements costs.
+See page 79-80 for estimated Candidates' Statements costs.